dorfman2/1MR-Phone/README.rst

 It can be used without untilizing OSC, but be sure to install the dependacy unless you want to comment out all the references

-This phone was designed and built for a interactive performance called <strong>One Mile Radius Project</strong>.
+This phone was designed and built for a interactive performance called One Mile Radius Project(1MR for short).

 -----
 Installation